Sajin-NS/Sajin-NS/README.md

 - 🤔 I’m looking for help with ...
 All the Feilds of Computer Science.
 - 💬 Ask me about ...
 Anything 😁
 - 😄 Pronouns: ...
 He/Him.
+- ⚡ Fun fact: ...
+I am in the midddle of nowhere 🤣